askap-vast/vast-pipeline/DEVELOPING.md

 In this case there are 2 situations that arise:

 1. You currently don't have a production environment and/or you are comfortable in dropping all the data in the database.
-In this case, you don't need to update the production environment with multiple migration files event though Django docs promote making as many migrations as you need to ([see Django migration guidelines](https://docs.djangoproject.com/en/3.0/topics/migrations/#squashing-migrations)).
+In this case, you don't need to update the production environment with multiple migration files even though Django docs promote making as many migrations as you need to ([see Django migration guidelines](https://docs.djangoproject.com/en/3.0/topics/migrations/#squashing-migrations)).
 For such reasons please consider doing the following steps:

    1.1.
 Make your changes to `models.py`.